tum-i4/Aggregatio/ros/README.md

 Additionally, due to the partially observable context of each robot and their related uncertainties, conflicting robots’ opinions about the same perceived context situation may arise, hindering the system’s adaptation.
 Again, the knowledge aggregation should provide mechanisms to resolve such conflicts.

-### Overview of the approach
+## Overview of the approach

-Ana TODO add a short description of the approach
+The following figure shows the overview of the approach.

 <img src="documentation_resources/approach_overview.JPG" alt="Overview of the approach" width="630" height="351" />

-# Implementation high-level architecture of the system
+## Implementation high-level architecture of the system

 The following figure shows the implementation architecture of our robotics system.